pblottiere/embsys/labs/rpi3/yocto.md

 **Question 4**: En cherchant dans la documentation de Yocto, indiquez à quoi
                 servent ces 2 commandes.

+> bitbake core-image-minimal : creates a target image (This is a small image allowing a device to boot, and it
+> is very useful for kernel and boot loader tests and development.)
+> bitbake meta-toolchain :Build the tool chain image.
+It generates the toolchain that will be installed on the
+> host machine and used to build any source code

 ### Chaîne de cross-compilation